Corporate social responsibility: Brand differentiation

 CSR can enhance a brand's reputation by "inducing a desire to support and help the company that has acted to benefit consumers".
-In this way, CSR serves to enhance brand perceptions, which can lead to positive product evaluations, though this effect is dependent upon a variety of factors, including the degree to which consumers value close relationships or believe that the CSR initiative is self-serving, whether the CSR program may be perceived to negatively affect product quality, consumers' consumption-related goals (i.e., whether their consumption is socially versus product-motivated), or consumers' attributions toward the motives of the CSR endeavor.
+In this way, CSR serves to enhance brand perceptions, which can lead to positive product evaluations, though this effect is dependent upon a variety of factors, including the degree to which consumers value close relationships or believe that the CSR initiative is self-serving, whether the CSR program may be perceived to affect product quality negatively, consumers' consumption-related goals (i.e., whether their consumption is socially versus product-motivated), or consumers' attributions toward the motives of the CSR endeavor.

 Some companies use their commitment to CSR as their primary positioning tool, e.g., The Co-operative Group, The Body Shop, and American Apparel.
 Others use CSR methodologies as a strategic tactic to gain public support for their presence in global markets, helping them sustain a competitive advantage by using their social contributions as another form of advertising.

 Companies that operate strong CSR activities tend to drive customers' attention to buy products or services regardless of the price.
 As a result, this increases competition among firms since customers are aware of the company's CSR practices.
 These initiatives serve as a potential differentiator because they not only add value to the company, but also to the products or services.
-Furthermore, firms under intense competition are able to leverage CSR to increase the impact of their distribution on the firm's performance.
+Furthermore, firms under intense competition can leverage CSR to increase the impact of their distribution on the firm's performance.
 Lowering the carbon footprint of a firm's distribution network or engaging in fair trade are potential differentiators to lower costs and increase profits.
 In this scenario, customers can observe the company's commitment to CSR while increasing company sales.

 Whole Foods' marketing and promotion of organic foods have had a positive effect on the supermarket industry.
 Proponents assert that Whole Foods has been able to work with its suppliers to improve animal treatment and the quality of meat offered in their stores.
 They also promote local agriculture in over 2,400 independent farms to maintain their line of sustainable organic produce.
 As a result, Whole Foods' high prices do not turn customers away from shopping.
 They are pleased to buy organic products that come from sustainable practices.